Chebichii-Lab/password-locker/README.md

 2. Navigate to the folder using the terminal.
 3. Run the file ./run to manage your password.

 ### Technologies Used
 1. Python 3.8.5

 # Behaviour Driven Development(B.D.D)
 Using short codes provided;

-    1. cu - Create new user
+    1. cu - Create new user.
-    2. lg - Log into your account
+    2. lg - Log into your account.
     3. ex - Exit from password locker.

     1. ac - Add credentials.
-    2. lc - List credentials
+    2. lc - List credentials.
-    3. dc - Delete credentials
+    3. dc - Delete credentials.
-    4. ex - Exit from creating credentials
+    4. ex - Exit from creating credentials.